This documentation describes an old release, version 3.5.0. Documentation for the latest release, 3.6.2, can be found here.

 Formatting the List of Strings¶

-is a list of strings, a non-standard formatting
+When python_code is a list of strings, a non-standard formatting

 convention is used due to inconsistent handling of indentation by